-- The World Wildlife Federation (WWF) has launched ReSource: Plastic, a new activation hub that serves as a roadmap for companies to take meaningful and measurable action on large-scale commitments to curb plastic pollution.
+- The World Wildlife Fund (WWF) has launched ReSource: Plastic, a new activation hub that serves as a roadmap for companies to take meaningful and measurable action on large-scale commitments to curb plastic pollution.

 - ReSource intends to ensure a systems-based approach in helping companies identify concrete changes to reduce plastic pollution.
 It will provide tools and methodologies for reaching corporate targets, including fostering collaboration with and among participants, along with best practices and action plans.